LookHere/RandRedDragons/README.md

 It also helps create one system for managing everything (working a lot more like a video game) and it strengthens everyone's fundamental understanding of how statistics works.

+# Roadmap

+- [X] Develop a structure
+- [] Create something where your health modifies certain actions
+- [] Develop a prompt creator that takes the actions in the game and uses Ai to express them in fun ways.
+Take the universe and character descriptions, add the items they hold, and the actions they took to develop a prompt for Ai to create a story or image.